 This list is made available for researchers who want to browse a concise list of personal papers relating to the Civil War era.
-Includes are letters, diaries and other manuscripts.
+It is not a substitute for the online catalog.

 Letters written by Gatewood to his parents and other family members, 1860-1864.
 Early letters describe life at the Virginia Military Institute (hazing, daily routine, excitement about secession, cadets as drillmasters) and in Lexington, Virginia, just prior to and during early months of the Civil War.
 Subsequent letters date from his service with the 11th Virginia Cavalry Regiment,Company F, (Bath Squadron).
 View originals and read full text